nolan-meyer/stat456_project/README.md

 **Data**

 We compiled our datasets from the National Center for Education Statistics (NCES), which can be found here: https://nces.ed.gov/datalab/.
-Our focus centered on two studies: National Postsecondary Student Aid Study, Undergraduate (NPSAS:UG) (08, 12, 16), and Baccalaureate and Beyond (B&B) (08/18).
+Our focus centered on two studies:

+- National Postsecondary Student Aid Study, Undergraduate (NPSAS:UG) (08, 12, 16)
+- Baccalaureate and Beyond (B&B) (08/18).